DCC-EX/EX-Turntable/README.md

 #define RELAY_ACTIVE_STATE HIGH
 ```

+# Automatic phase switching

+As of version 0.3.1-Beta, Turntable-EX supports automatic phase switching as the default behaviour, based on a defined number of degrees from home (default, 45 degrees).
+This simplifies phase switching for Conductor level users, and will automatically revert the phase 180 degrees later.
+Manual phase switching via the Turntable-EX control commands is still supported and will not be deprecated.

 # Turntable-EX control commands

 The turntable is controlled by sending the desired position defined as the number of steps from home, and an activity flag.